Geology of Utah

-Geologic History, Stratigraphy & Tectonics
+Geologic history, stratigraphy, and tectonics

-The eastern Uinta Mountains near the Colorado line and the Raft River-Dover Creek Mountains contain the oldest rocks in Utah from more than two billion years ago.
-Rubidium-strontium dating of the Red Creek Quartzite in 1965 indicated an age of 2.3 billion years.
-Other geologists found 2.4 billion year old schist and gneiss in the Albion Range Green Creek Complex.
-Prior to the 1960s, geologists inferred the Vishnu and Farmington Canyon gneiss and schist as Archean in age, but subsequent research indicated an formation between 1.6 and 1.5 billion years ago in the Proterozoic.
-From 1.75 to 1.65 billion years ago, Utah was impacted by the Matzatzal Orogeny.
-Thick sequences of sedimentary rocks from the Neoproterozoic, including tillite underlie much of the state.
+The eastern Uinta Mountains near the Colorado line and the Raft River-Dove Creek Mountains contain the oldest rocks in Utah from more than two billion years ago.
+Rubidium-strontium dating of the Red Creek quartzite in 1965 indicated an age of 2.3 billion years.
+Other geologists found 2.4 billion-year-old schist and gneiss in the Albion Range Green Creek Complex.
+Prior to the 1960s, geologists inferred the Vishnu and Farmington Canyon gneiss and schist as Archean in age, but subsequent research indicated a formation between 1.6 and 1.5 billion years ago in the Proterozoic.
+From 1.75 to 1.65 billion years ago, Utah was impacted by the Mazatzal orogeny.
+Thick sequences of sedimentary rock from the Neoproterozoic, including tillite, underlie much of the state.